This Old Tent

 I hope that eternity has some essence of that night in Bankhead National Forest.
 That night filled with so much laughter that our sides ached.
 I believe that someday I’ll set aside my old tent and put on a glorious new body.
 Then I’ll have eternity to swim, relax and laugh with my friend, my Savior.
 And, I’m pretty sure that heaven is mosquito-free.

 God has made it possible for you to know Him and experience an amazing change in your own life.

 Discover how you can find peace with God.

 You can also send us your prayer requests

 Dalen Keys is a freelance writer with articles appearing in Rev Magazine, Devozine, The Secret Place, Creativity Portal, DevoKids and Youth Worker Journal; to name a few.
 He released a children’s picture book titled Just a Quilt? in February 2009.
 Dalen has a Ph.D. in chemistry and, in addition to his writing, he is a Research Manager with the DuPont Company.
 Within the sciences, he has twelve published articles and seven patents with two more pending.
 Dalen is married to Mitzie and they live in Landenberg, PA.
-They have three children and one grandchild.
 To learn more about Dalen and his writing visit his web site at www.dalenkeys.com

 Log in or create an account to post a comment.